scoconno/scoconno.github.io/Teaching/Examined/Ethics/DQ3.md

 500-750.
 Essays shorter than 500 words or longer than 750 words will lose points.

-## Further Instruction

-Evaluating Carol's action with an ethical theory requires you to a) decide whether that theory would judge the action moral, immoral, or neither, and b) explain why the ethical theory would make that evaluation.
-In doing both, you will need to be as specific as possible.

-Points for this assignment are distributed equally across the two paragraphs.

 ## Due Date
 Please consult the syllabus and course website for the due date.